CaioHenriqueMachado/Templates-WebSite/Site1/README.md

 ## Features

-This app features all the latest tools and practices in mobile development!
+This app features all the latest tools and practices in development!

 - 📄 **HTML** 	      - A mark-up language.
 - 🖌️ **CSS** 	        - Tool to style and design a page.